ssmd-dataset/ssmd-dataset.github.io/README.md

 ## ⚠️ Usage Conditions

 The SSMD dataset is intended **exclusively for non-commercial academic and research use**.

-Any redistribution of the dataset or its derivative forms is strictly prohibited without prior written consent of the authors.
+**Redistribution, further sharing, sublicensing, public mirroring, or making the dataset (or any of its parts) available to third parties is strictly prohibited** without prior written consent of the authors.

+The dataset may be used only by the individual or institution to which access has been granted.

-By requesting access, users agree to comply with these terms.
+By requesting access, users explicitly agree to comply with these terms.

 ---